pwittchen/guitar-browser/README.md

 Guitar Browser
 ==============

 Simple Android app prepared as an examplary usage of RxJava and RxAndroid for "Reactive Live Coding" presentation shown during [GDG DevFest](http://devfest.pl) 2015 in Warsaw, Poland.
+It was also presented during Gliwice Software Barcamp in January 2016 and Silesian Java Users Group (SJUG) meeting in Katowice in February 2016.

 The most interesting part of the code can be found in [MainActivity](https://github.com/pwittchen/guitar-browser/blob/master/app/src/main/java/com/pwittchen/guitar/browser/ui/MainActivity.java) class.